7 Summer Makeup Tips: Keeping your makeup in place during hot summers

 - I am pretty old school and use my fingers for applying foundation.
 I find that brushes and especially sponges tend to absorb a lot of the product and don’t seem to settle on the skin naturally.
 If you apply foundation with your fingers, smoothen it lightly on the skin.
 You may want to dab the foundation on the main areas and then using circular movements, spread it out evenly.
 Once the first layer is applied, use the base powder again.
 Make sure to dab the powder lightly, so it settles on the skin as natural as possible.
 By this point, you may be happy with the texture and colour of your face, in which case you may proceed with the rest of the makeup.
 In case there are spots or dark circles which you would like to cover up, then apply concealer or foundation on just on those areas.

 - I know that some women don’t like to use concealer.
 We all have 2 shades of foundation at home, our winter and summer one.
-The winter one being the lighter one, since our skin would be least tanned during the winter season.
+The winter one is the lighter one since our skin would be least tanned during the winter season.
 My suggestion is to use a little bit of the foundation you would normally use during winter, instead of the concealer.
 Once again, do not put too much, so you won’t end up with a cake face.
-After, apply a thin layer of base powder with dabbing movement.
+After, apply a thin layer of base powder with a dabbing movement.
 I don’t use waterproof makeup or any face sprays.
 I always like to find new ways of using the products I already have.
 If the quality of products is good, then you can always find different ways of using them and making work.

 3. Layering works magically for the eyes when applying eye shadow

-Once again, layering works magically for the eyes.
+Number 3 of the summer makeup tips, once again, layering works magically for the eyes.
 I usually use between 4 to 8 different eye shadows, although the final result looks as though I haven’t used more than 2.
 The beautiful trick for layered eye shadow is that the more tones you use, the deeper the final result looks.
 Make sure to stick to tones from the same pallet and do not apply all the colours in one and the same area.

 You may go very wide with base shades, which barely show on their own.
 The closer you move to your top eyelash; the colours can get darker.
 This way, the colours blend in nicely and you end up applying several colours on top of each other, which makes the eye shadow last longer.